Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Minimize data retention.
 Don’t keep data you don’t need.
 Deleted accounts should actually be deleted.
 Historical records should have retention limits.
 Less data stored means less data exposed in a breach.

 Detect threats faster.
 Years of undetected access turned many of these breaches from bad to catastrophic.
-Invest in detection capabilities that catch anomalous activity before attackers achieve their objectives.
+Invest in detection that catches unusual activity before attackers reach their objectives.

 Conclusion

-These 30 data breach examples represent some of the worst data breaches ever recorded.
-Billions of exposed records and billions of dollars in damages.
-But every incident contains lessons that security teams can apply today.
+Billions of exposed records.
+Billions of dollars in damages.
+But every incident on this list contains lessons you can apply today.

-The same vulnerabilities appear repeatedly.
+The same vulnerabilities show up repeatedly.
 Stolen credentials and unpatched systems cause breach after breach.
 So do misconfigured databases and third-party compromises.
 Teams that address these basics prevent the majority of incidents.

-Prevention is possible.
-Every breach in this list was preventable with security controls that existed at the time.
-The question is whether you implement those controls before attackers exploit the gaps.
+Every breach on this list was preventable with security controls that existed at the time.
+The real question is whether you roll out those controls before attackers exploit the gaps.

 Check your organization’s dark web exposure to see if employee credentials are already circulating on criminal marketplaces.